 There is no fixed requirement for years of service at a given rank before a faculty member can be promoted or tenured.
 However, the qualifications for tenure or for each professorial rank generally cannot be demonstrated fully in less than four complete years of service.
-Only in exceptional and well-documented cases, in which a faculty member has substantially exceeded requirements for promotion and/or tenure in a shorter time, should he or she be recommended for promotion and/or tenure before completing four years in rank.
+Only in exceptional and well-documented cases, in which a faculty member has met all requirements for promotion and/or tenure in a shorter time, should he or she be recommended for promotion and/or tenure before completing four years in rank.

-If a faculty member has had no prior service at another institution of higher education, he or she normally should be considered for tenure during his or her fifth year of full-time service.
-A faculty member may request that tenure consideration be deferred from the fifth to the sixth year without prejudice.
-Consideration cannot be deferred beyond the sixth year however; a candidate must be considered for tenure during his or her sixth year if he or she has not been considered earlier and has not waived consideration.
+A candidate must be considered for tenure during his or her sixth year if he or she has not been granted tenure earlier and has not waived consideration.
 Under no circumstances should the length of the probationary period exceed seven years of full-time service except where the faculty member has agreed in writing that a year in which the faculty member qualified for FMLA leave or took leave without pay will not count towards the probationary period.
 The written agreement must be received by the Provost within the probationary year in which the extension is requested.